natopotato34/flutter_earth_globe/README.md

 - **Custom Labels Support**: Ability to create custom widget labels for a **point** or **connection**.
 - **Rods Through the Globe**: Connect two coordinates with a straight line that extends out from the surface at each end.
-- **Rods Clip at the Horizon**: The portion behind the globe is automatically hidden so bases disappear smoothly.
+- **Rods Clip at the Horizon**: Rods shorten from the base when an end moves behind the horizon instead of vanishing instantly.
 - **Region Highlighting**: Highlight polygonal areas or circular regions using a radius value.

 - **Responsive Design**: Ensures compatibility with a wide range of devices and screen sizes.